 - Brands can experience attrition when customers shift their loyalty away from the company to other companies in the coalition.

 - For most coalition loyalty programs, the coalition owns the data.
-There is limited or no access to key data to effectively grow customer loyalty.
+It is limited or no access to crucial data to effectively grow customer loyalty.

 - Coalition programs do not give you a competitive advantage or differentiate your company in the marketplace.